U.S. Supreme Court will hear challenge to Tennessee’s ban on care for transgender minors

 Justices will hear United States vs. Skrmetti in the fall and a decision is expected by June or July 2025.

-The post U.S. Supreme Court will hear challenge to Tennessee’s ban on care for transgender minors appeared first on Source New Mexico.
+The post U.S. Supreme Court will hear challenge to Tennessee’s ban on care for transgender minors appeared first on Nebraska Examiner.